Lucy-Glanville-Brown/allstar-bootcamp/README.md

 ### Content
 All content in the pages has been written by me.
 ### Media
-All photos were taken from Shutterstock and pixabay which are an image library.
+All photos were taken from Shutterstock and pixabay which are image libraries.
 ### Acknowledgements
 To create the timetable grid container I researched how to do this on W3 Schools https://www.w3schools.com/css/css_grid_container.asp